hpi-swa-teaching/live-programming-systems/projects/extempore/analysisPlan.md

 The non-live parts of the system are hidden and basically contained to the framework facilitating the live environment.
 This environment can not be changed and as such it is not possible to change the language within itself.
 It is also not possible to change code that is not written in xtlang or scheme, so that most mechanisms to provide feedback (sound, graphics), have a clearly defined API that cannot be changed.
 The API can however be wrapped in xtlang code and this wrapper can expose new interactions by composing them out of the vocabulary of the external API.

 ### Limitations
-While extempore can behave in an unwanted fashion if it is overloaded and can not meet the soft-real-time criteria, it is still responsive, as the interaction and control of the system is done in a different thread from the execution environment itself.
+While Extempore can behave in an unwanted fashion if it is overloaded and can not meet the soft-real-time criteria, it is still responsive, as the interaction and control of the system is done in a different thread from the execution environment itself.
 Because of this, the system remains responsive and live even if it is under heavy calculation load.
 The only exception to this rule would be an endless non-temporal recursion, which would block the execution environment.
 While new changes could be made, they would not be visible since the main execution thread would be busy with the endless recursion.
 This problem is mitigated by the fact that all evaluations have a maximum time.
 So while the unresponsive state may persist for a while it will eventually be resolved by the system.
 It is also unusual not to use temporal recursion for longer computations, so that the problem does usually not occur.

 Extempore has very little limitations in regard to its languages, since they are both derived from LISP and are therefor highly flexible and capable of building all the desired abstractions.
 There are however only some basic abstractions provided out of the box, so that further affordances for working with liveness have to be built by the user.